 Central Washington Agricultural Museum.
-We invite you to explore & discover how the early settlers of Central Washington lived & worked the land to produce their food & make a living.The museum tells the story through 29 covered buildings & more than 15 acres of displays.
+We invite you to explore & discover how the early settlers of Central Washington lived & worked the land to produce their food & make a living.
+This is our agricultural history of the area.
+The museum tells the story through 29 covered buildings & more than 15 acres of displays and exhibits.

 wp_flash_img_show will display here (config: ag_one)

-The Ag museum has a great educational program.
-We are in the 2nd year of our education program primarily for 3rd & 4th grades.
+Our Educational Programs are held on Thursday & Friday with a 9:30 am & a 12:30 pm program.
 Our program has been very well received and complimented for the content and the school tours.
 Please see the above link to Education pages for complete information.
-You will need to refer to the education pages, check the availability calendar and submit a request for a tour reservation.
+You will need to refer to the education pages, choose your tour date and submit a request for a School Educational Tour or field trip reservation.
 You will find all the information and FAQ’s pages for your questions.
 If you need help, please call 509.457.8735 for more information.
 This is a great experience enjoyed by young and old alike.

 CWAM Support & Funding